- City Services

 Indian Trl from Edgelawn Dr to Highland Ave

-The City of Aurora is currently conducting a preliminary engineering study for roadway improvements on Indian Trail from Edgelawn Drive to Highland Avenue.
+The City of Aurora is currently conducting an engineering study for roadway improvements on Indian Trail from Edgelawn Drive to Highland Avenue.

 Purpose of Project